 12. Best Ergonomic Grip: Product Of Gifu Japan Seki Chef Knife Sharpening Rod

 One of the best ceramic honing steel, the rod measures 9.65 x 1.38 x 0.98 inches and has a fine grit type for effective results.
-It is non-consumable, and thus stays the same shape after repeated use.
-The rod’s round shape allows you to sharpen your blade from different angles conveniently.
+It is non-consumable and thus stays the same shape after repeated use.
+As per reviews, the rod’s round shape allows you to sharpen your blade from different angles conveniently.
 Apart from your kitchen knife collection, you can also use this rod to hone other blades, including scissors, mowing sickle, steak knife, clippers, and more that are difficult to hone.

 - Easy to wash and maintain